uri-library-data-services/iassist-preview/content/blog/dpc2018-conference-report.md

 represented at the opening ceremony.
 The Director of the FCT Archives and History Bureau, Ms. Cyril Jogai and the Librarian of the Nigerian National Petroleum Company (NNPC) were also in attendance.
-The high point of the opening ceremony was the unveiling of the Section\'s website which participants at the opening ceremony instantly logged on to using the link <https://nlapac.ng> to gain access.
-The role of the International Association for Social Science Information Science and Technology (IASSIST) in sponsoring the conference, was acknowledged and emphasized and IASSIST\'s relevance in digital preservation was highlighted.
+The high point of the opening ceremony was the unveiling of the Section's website which participants at the opening ceremony instantly logged on to using the link <https://nlapac.ng> to gain access.
+The role of the International Association for Social Science Information Science and Technology (IASSIST) in sponsoring the conference, was acknowledged and emphasized and IASSIST's relevance in digital preservation was highlighted.
 Group photographs were taken and refreshments served.

 Immediately after the opening ceremony, 3 paper presentations by Prof.